2025 Virginia gubernatorial election: By congressional district

-Analysis

-Political analysts have described the election as a popularity indicator of the second presidency of Donald Trump in the state.
+Aftermath and analysis

-Spanberger's victory was attributed to anger in Northern Virginia over the mass layoffs of federal workers ordered by the Department of Government Efficiency led by Elon Musk as part of President Donald Trump's efforts to downsize the federal government.
+Spanberger set a record for most votes received by a gubernatorial candidate in Virginia's history.
+Spanberger's sizable victory was attributed to concerns over affordability, Earle-Sears' tendency to change staff and failure to find a convincing message, Spanberger's fundraising advantage, a significant decline in turnout in heavily Republican Southwest Virginia, and outrage in Northern Virginia over the mass layoffs of federal workers as part of President Donald Trump's efforts to downsize the federal government.
 Additionally, many furloughed federal workers were energized by the ongoing federal government shutdown.
 Discontentment with the U.S. economy under Trump, which many Virginians blamed on his tariff policies, also played a factor in motivating Spanberger voters.

-Spanberger set a record for most votes received by a gubernatorial candidate in Virginia.
+The layoffs boosted Spanberger in Northern Virginia which contributed to her large victory margin.

+Northern Virginia backed 88% of her statewide margin, where every locality in the region saw her margin increase significantly from McAuliffe's performance in 2021.
+She could've won statewide without Northern Virginia by three points.

+Spanberger did well with college-educated voters, winning voters with college degrees by 27 points (63%-36%).
+Many college campuses shifted leftward by 18 points on average due to young voters.
+Virginia Tech shifted 34 points to the left, which was the largest shift of all the college campuses.
+Spanberger’s strongest independent city was Charlottesville, where the University of Virginia is — her alma mater.
+The evangelical Liberty University in Lynchburg shifted to the left by six points.
+College-educated voters made up more of the electorate compared to 2021.
+Spanberger narrowly won non-college-educated voters (50%-49%) despite Youngkin's 19-point margin (59%-40%) with non-college-educated voters from 2021.

 This is the first time since 1985 that a Democrat carried Spotsylvania County, a notable Republican stronghold, as well as Waynesboro City.
 Stafford County also flipped for the first time since 1985, though Harris won Stafford in 2024.
 Nelson County and Caroline County also voted Democratic for the first time since 2013.
-Earle-Sears narrowly retained Lynchburg, home to the evangelical Christian Liberty University, supported by a strong backing from white evangelical Christians, 80% of whom voted for her according to a CNN exit poll.
-The city had narrowly flipped to Joe Biden in the 2020 presidential election before returning to a more comfortable margin for Donald Trump in 2024.

-Spanberger’s closest victory was in York County (home to Yorktown, Virginia), which voted Democratic for the first time since 1965.
-York has not voted Democratic for president since 1964.
-Kamala Harris did win 46% in York in 2024, losing the county by 6%, the best performance in the county since 1964.
+James City County voted Democratic for the first time since 2005, although it voted Democratic in 2020 and 2024.
+Spanberger's closest victory was in York County, which voted Democratic for the first time since 1965.
+Spanberger improved with Latino voters from 2024.

-With the exception of the 2013 election, Virginia has elected a governor of the opposite party of the sitting president of the United States in every election since 1977.
-According to a CNN exit poll, Trump had just a 39% job approval rating among the general electorate in Virginia.
-Spanberger won 99% of Kamala Harris's voters and 7% of Trump's 2024 voters.